ovn-org/ovn/Documentation/intro/install/general.rst

 To simply install and run OVN you require the following software:

 - Shared libraries compatible with those used for the build.

-- Python 2.7.
-You must also have the Python six library version 1.4.0 or later.

 On Linux you should ensure that ``/dev/urandom`` exists.
 To support TAP devices, you must also ensure that ``/dev/net/tun`` exists.